top of page

 What does the cave I want to enter represent?
 It is a metaphor of the human spirit to pursue the riddle of life.
 Science brings its light into the cave and the darkness seems overcome.
 It is as if it makes the way behind the machine superfluous and blocks it, as it were, as the dream suggests.

-But if we do not remain exclusively attached to the depth-psychological of consciousness, the neuroscientific insights and quantum physical interpretations of the sciences, we must penetrate into the darkness, into a non-knowledge.
-Many questions arise beyond the sciences, with which we search for a 'light' that lets us step behind the machine in a widening view.
+But if we do not remain exclusively attached to scientific interpretations, we must penetrate into the darkness, into a non-knowledge.
+Many questions arise beyond the sciences, with which we search for a 'light' that lets us step behind the machine.

 Since consciousness forms a universal basis of our being and since I am trying to free the unconscious from the clutches of depth psychology, I must present a reason for this.

-The basis of my conclusions comes from years of studies of an African ethnic group, published in my studies [2] and positively reviewed by experts (see Books and Reviews section).
+The basis for my conclusions comes from the aforementioned study [2], which explores the worldview of an African ethnic group and has been positively received by experts (see: Books.
+Reviews).
 I am talking about an analysis of consciousness.
 What is meant by this?
 In Africa I discovered a world full of conscious symbolism without ever being tempted to interpret from an unconscious.
 This may sound absurd to many, but the reader may be convinced when he gains an insight into this world.
 Especially the comprehensive interpretations of the myths by the old Africans and African womens, which in their depth could never be reached by any Western theory, are a clear indication of how the theories of the unconscious are on a straying path.
 I have been able to capture their representations in over 40 myths.
 As a prisoner of a cherished theory, one is carelessly overlooking the fact that the the indigenous peoples possess a conscious and comprehensive interpretation of their own world, which is not sought at all because one does not suspect it and because one is trying to confirm one's own theories.

 The interpretation with the unconscious gave rise to many and contradictory theories that try to explain the straying life forms.
 I have dealt with this problem in the study Vom Leben und Sterben des Bewusstseins.
 [4]

 The dismissal of the unconscious is also advocated by Jean-Paul Sartre.
 He contradicts Freud's empirical analysis and opposes it with the existential psychoanalysis founded by Victor Frankl, with the words: "[....] for them, the psychic fact extends to consciousness.
-But if the fundamental design is fully lived by the subject and 4as such is totally conscious, this does not at all mean that it must at the same time be known by it [...]."[4]
-Sartre adds to this statement that a distinction must be made between consciousness and cognition.
-This allows us to explain the analytical shortcoming when no bridge can be created between the two aspects, which allows for the diversity of symbolic interpretations without having to let consciousness sink into an unconscious.
+But if the fundamental design is fully lived by the subject and as such is totally conscious, this does not at all mean that it must at the same time be known by it [...]."
+[5]

 Symbolism is the supporting pillar.
 Karl Jaspers (psychiatrist and philosopher) captures it with the statement: "To live originally in symbols is to live in the reality that I do not know and yet have present in the symbol."[6]
 An apt interpretation also comes from Victor Frankl when he says: "[...] is not the need to coin or use symbols a fundamental feature and characteristic of the condition humaine?
 Or is not the ability to speak, to understand what is spoken, a constitutive characteristic of being human?"
 [7]